icgc-dcc/dcc-docs/docs/portal/projects.md

 [![](images/projects-history-area.png)](images/projects-history-area.png "Click on the image to see it in full")

-The history tab allows a user to visualize the history of each project within it's lifetime as a DCC cancer project.
+The history tab allows a user to visualize the history of every project in the current set of projects within it's lifetime as a DCC cancer project.
 Selecting Area will show the cumulative count of Donors of all the projects.
+The set of projects can be filtered through [Filtering](projects.md#filtering).

 [![](images/projects-history-line.png)](images/projects-history-line.png "Click on the image to see it in full")